-There are approximately 15,600 active tariffs on file with the Railroad Commission that reflect rates charged for natural gas utility transmission and distribution services.
-There are 220 investor-owned and 85 municipally owned natural gas utilities in Texas serving nearly 5.3 million customers.
-During the 83rd Legislative Session, HB 2532 was passed that established an index based price ceiling for distribution system retailers who supply propane gas through a contiguous piping system to ten or more customers and brings those distribution systems under the economic jurisdiction of the Railroad Commission.
-The Gas Services Division administers this pricing mechanism affecting 71 propane distribution system retailers.
+There are approximately 9,500 active tariffs on file with the Railroad Commission that reflect rates charged for natural gas utility transmission and distribution services.
+There are 223 investor-owned and 84 municipally owned natural gas utilities in Texas serving nearly 4.9 million customers.
+The Gas Services Division also administers an index based price ceiling affecting 75 propane distribution retail systems.